 When states require an occupational license to practice a profession, they expose themselves to lawsuits.
-As discussed in the "Occupational Licensing's True Purpose: Blocking Competition" section of this report, the Federal Trade Commission sued the North Carolina State Board of Dental Examiners for unfair competition in violation of the FTC Act after the board issued cease-anddesist letters to 29 nondentist teeth whitening service providers.102 The Supreme Court's ruling in this case made it easier for state licensing boards to be sued for anticompetitive behavior.103 Another prominent example is the case of two Arkansas hair braiders.
-Nivea Earl and Christine McLean, who in June 2014 sued the Arkansas Department of Health and all the members of the Arkansas Cosmetology Advisory Committee for violating the Fourteenth Amendment, as this report details further in the section entitled "Case Study of a Recent Reform: Arkansas Hair Braiders."104 Other lawsuits have been filed by eyebrow threaders in Louisiana, who are expected to spend 750 hours in cosmetology school and take three exams before they can work in this field, which is not even a required subject in cosmetology school;105 20 teachers from other states have sued the Minnesota Board of Teaching over the difficulties they encountered obtaining a Minnesota teaching license despite their qualifications;106 and longtime medical marijuana shops in Seattle suing the state Liquor and Cannabis Board over their difficulty entering the state's new legal recreational marijuana system.107
+As discussed in section 2C of this paper, the Federal Trade Commission sued the North Carolina State Board of Dental Examiners for unfair competition in violation of the FTC Act after the board issued cease-anddesist letters to 29 nondentist teeth whitening service providers.
+102 The Supreme Court's ruling in this case made it easier for state licensing boards to be sued for anticompetitive behavior, 103 Another prominent example is the case of two Arkansas hair braiders, Nivea Earl and Christine McLean, who in June 2014 sued the Arkansas Department of Health and all the members of the Arkansas Cosmetology Advisory Committee for violating the Fourteenth Amendment, as section 5 of this paper details further.
+104 Other lawsuits have been filed by eyebrow threaders in Louisiana, who are expected to spend 750 hours in cosmetology school and take three exams before they can work in this field, which is not even a required subject in cosmetology school; 105 20 teachers from other states have sued the Minnesota Board of Teaching over the difficulties they encountered obtaining a Minnesota teaching license despite their qualifications; 106 and longtime medical marijuana shops in Seattle suing the state Liquor and Cannabis Board over their difficulty entering the state's new legal recreational marijuana system.
+107